 - Three letters of recommendation

-- Personal statement, including research interests and two or three potential Microbiology faculty thesis advisors.
+- Personal statement, including research interests and names of two or three potential Microbiology faculty thesis advisors.

 M.S.
 Degree Requirements

 The Department of Molecular, Cellular, and Biomedical Science (MCBS) offers a Master of Science in Microbiology.
 Students admitted to the M.S. program are required to conduct an independent research project in conjunction with a faculty adviser and must submit a thesis based on this research to a graduate committee, which determines its acceptability.
 Specific coursework is determined in conjunction with the graduate committee.